karanbir-singh/ing-sw-2024-singh-thomaj-tonello-tongiorgi/README.md

    *(on Windows, before running client, run this command: C:\\> **chcp 65001**)*

 > [!WARNING]
-> For a better experience, launch TUI only on Windows CMD
+> For a better experience, launch TUI only on Windows CMD or bash console

 ## Running Server
 * You need to insert the server IP to give to the clients